So you have been reading MDJ for years, have used your Canadian online broker account to DIY-invest your way to a solid nest egg.

 - The whole goal of a glide path is to reduce the sequence of returns risk that we just went over above.

-- That said, there is substantial evidence that starting your retirement with a 60/40 stock/bond split at the start of retirement, and then gradually increasing to 100% stocks, will decrease your chances of running out of money by somewhere in the 5-20% range, depending on how long you plan to be retired for (extremely early retirement vs a conventional 30-year retirement).
+- That said, there is substantial evidence that starting your retirement with a 60/40 stock/bond split at the beginning, and then gradually increasing to 100% stocks, will decrease your chances of running out of money by somewhere in the 5-20% range, depending on how long you plan to be retired for (extremely early retirement vs a conventional 30-year retirement).

 - Where glide paths really shine is if someone retires right at the height of the stock market (before a bear market crash).
 This makes sense when you think about it logically.
-So if you’re contemplating retirement, and there have been many years of a bull market (*nervously typing in September of 2019*) then paying attention to a glide path makes a lot more sense.
+So if you’re contemplating retirement, and there have been many years of a bull market then paying attention to a glide path makes a lot more sense.

 - The opportunity cost for playing things a bit safer early on in your retirement, is that if the stock market takes off soon after retiring, you will obviously miss out on the chance to have a much larger back account, and possibly a substantially more expensive lifestyle.
 This is the price for more safety.